-The Corporation's Disclosure/Communications policy is designed to ensure the continued transparency in the communication of information to all shareholders, clients and the general public, and to ensure that all disclosure of information shall continue to be complete, accurate and timely.
-The Disclosure/Communications Policy is reviewed on an annual basis by the Board of Directors and revised at that time, if deemed necessary.
+The Corporation's Disclosure/Communications policy ("D&C Policy") is designed to ensure the continued transparency in the communication of information to all shareholders, clients and the general public, and to ensure that all disclosure of information shall continue to be complete, accurate and timely.
+The D&C Policy sets out that shareholders wishing to contract the Corporation's independent directors may do so by sending an email to the Chair of the Board at boardchair@stella-jones.com.
+The D&C Policy is reviewed on an annual basis by the Board of Directors and revised at that time, if deemed necessary.